timwarnock/best-practices-and-notes/interview-questions/simple.md

 - If you have a list of keys and a list of values, create a dictionary

 - What is duck typing?
 How does it differ from type checking?
 How is it done in Python?

 - How does Python pass function parameters?
 By value?
 By reference?
+Or something else?

 - Explain dictionary comprehensions